IEvangelist/IEvangelist.Slack.SlashCommands/README.md

 #### Testing Server

 To avoid registering for several new APIs, etc... simply visit the Swagger API that I've conveniently exposed [here](https://slack-slashcommands.azurewebsites.net/swagger).
 The details for these APIs are listed below.
+Likewise, you are [free to join the slack channel](http://bit.ly/2TYia6g) and try out these commands in slack!

 ### APIs